realzza/web-project-design/schedule.md

 JavaScript Ic: DOM - The HTML document as a context

 - In Class
-  - Understanding and Manipulating the DOM
+  - The DOM and Traversing the DOM
 - Homework
   - Reading/Exercise: [Tania Rascia, "Introduction to the DOM](https://www.taniarascia.com/introduction-to-the-dom/)